 What is My Login Hub?

-My Login Hub is an application that supposed to provide a quick access to various email accounts, users supposed to be able to access them directly from a newly opened tab.
-However, My Login Hub turns out to be a browser hijacker, a potentially unwanted application (PUA).
-As a rule, browser hijackers are designed to promote addresses of fake search engines by changing browser's settings.
-Also, most of them collect browsing data.
-They are called PUAs because people tend to download and install them unintentionally.
-My Login Hub gets installed together with another PUA which is called Hide My Searches.
+The My Login Hub application supposedly provides quick access to various email accounts - users can supposedly access them directly from a newly opened tab.
+In fact, My Login Hub is actually a browser hijacker, a potentially unwanted application (PUA).
+Generally, browser hijackers promote the addresses of fake search engines by changing browser settings.
+Furthermore, most collect browsing data.
+They are classed as PUAs, since people tend to download and install them unintentionally.
+Note that My Login Hub is installed together with another PUA called Hide My Searches.

-Typically, browser hijackers change settings such as address of a default search engine, homepage and new tab.
-My Login Hub changes these addresses to hp.hmyloginhub.co.
-It means that a browser that is hijacked by My Login Hub loads this website every time when users open it.
-Also, it gets loaded when users open new tab and enter search queries into URL bar.
-Hp.hmyloginhub.co is an address of a fake search engine that which does not generate any unique search results, it provides results generated by Yahoo.
-In other words, people who use hp.hmyloginhub.co as a search engine get redirected to search.yahoo.com.
-In order to remove hp.hmyloginhub.co from all the aforementioned settings it is required to uninstall My Login Hub, otherwise this browser hijacker will reassign its settings after every attempt to change them.
-Another reason why My Login Hub should be uninstalled is that apps of this type usually are designed deigned to gather browsing data.
-In some cases they are designed to record personal, sensitive details as well.
+Typically, browser hijackers change settings such as the address of the default search engine, homepage, and new tab.
+My Login Hub assigns these addresses to hp.hmyloginhub.co.
+Therefore, browsers hijacked by My Login Hub load this address when users open the browser program.
+Furthermore, it is loaded when they open a new tab or enter search queries into the URL bar.
+Note that hp.hmyloginhub.co is the address of a fake search engine that does not generate any unique search results - it simply provides results generated by Yahoo.
+Therefore, people who use hp.hmyloginhub.co as a search engine are redirected to search.yahoo.com.
+To remove hp.hmyloginhub.co from the aforementioned settings, My Login Hub must be uninstalled, otherwise this browser hijacker will reassign the settings after each attempt to change them.
+It should also be uninstalled, since apps of this type are usually designed to gather browsing data.
+In some cases, they record personal, sensitive details as well.
 Typically, they gather IP addresses, addresses of visited pages, entered search queries, geolocations, and so on.
-Their developers sell all collected information to third parties who misuse them to generate revenue.
-It is possible that they might sell it to cyber criminals.
-Either way, it is not safe to use browser hijackers or have them on browsers and/or operating systems installed.
-These apps could cause problems with browsing safety, privacy, etc., some users might even become victims of identity theft.
+Developers sell the information to third parties (often, cyber criminals) who misuse private details to generate revenue.
+It is not safe to use browser hijackers or have them installed on browsers and/or operating systems.
+These apps cause problems with browsing safety, privacy, etc., and some users might even become victims of identity theft.